ArulPrakassam/HTML-CSS-projects/README.md

 # HTML-CSS-projects

-My name is Arul Prakassam\
-I created these projects
+I am practicing HTML, CSS by doing these projects